 Only responders providing medical care should be within 2 metres of a person where possible.
-Ask the individual and any accompanying persons to wear a medical mask.
+Ask the individual and any accompanying persons to wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask).
 If this is not possible or not tolerated, ask the individual to keep their distance, cough, or sneeze in their arm, and to perform hand hygiene.

 Employees in police services may work with trained animals (dogs, horses).
 Currently, there is limited information on animals and COVID-19, especially on whether animals can spread the virus.
 In most circumstances, people are infecting animals (human-to-animal transmission).
 Dogs for example, are known to be infected with COVID-19 but are not believed to spread the disease.